Nickdragonpass/travel-craft-hub/PRD-Program-Performance-Tab.md

 ## Metric Definitions

 ### Tooltips Available
-- **Booking Confirmation**: Percentage of booking attempts that are successfully confirmed
+- **Order Confirmation**: Percentage of orders attempts that are successfully confirmed.
 - **Automation Rate**: Percentage of bookings processed automatically without human intervention
-- **CSAT**: Customer Satisfaction Score - Measures member satisfaction on a 1-5 scale
+- **CSAT**: Customer Satisfaction Score - Measures user satisfaction on a 1-5 scale
-- **NPS**: Net Promoter Score - Measures member loyalty and likelihood to recommend.
+- **NPS**: Net Promoter Score - Measures user loyalty and likelihood to recommend.
 Scores range from -100 to +100
 - **FCR**: First Contact Resolution - Percentage of inquiries resolved on the first interaction
-- **Response Time**: Average time to respond to member inquiries or support requests
+- **Response Time**: Average time to respond to user inquiries or support requests

 ## Response Time Trend Logic
 - Negative trend (decrease in time) = Positive indicator